egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 * ii.
 What can we do to improve the model’s performance?

-The question is not complete.
-Therefore I couldn't answer?
-What is our main metric?
-Precision, Recall or F1.
-Unless somebody state this, I couln't answer...
+The question is not complete due to the impresence of performance metric we want to improve.
+Therefore I couldn't answer.

 **9.** Consider a classification where 99% of data belongs to class A and 1% of data belongs to class B.